-"I will kill you," said Eragon, shaking with anger.
+"I will kill you," Eragon said, shaking with anger.
 "I swear it… I will kill you."

 The king cracked a smile at him.
 It infuriated him even more.

 "Perhaps I am going about this all wrong.
-You may be willingly to sacrifice your life, and even strangers around you, to resist me, but what about those most dear to you?"
+You may be willingly to sacrifice your life, and even strangers around you in order to resist me, but what about those most dear to you?"

 His words hit Eragon like a hammer.
 The king looked past Eragon at something behind him while raising his hand.

 Eragon would not let Galbatorix harm Arya.
 He tried to stand up, but his weakened body would not cooperate.
-He fought against it until he was on his two weary feet.
+He fought against it until he was on his two wary feet.
 He looked at the king and let all the anger and rage that he was feeling boil over.
-He reached into his mind and found the reserve of energy and allowed it to spread throughout him.
+He reached into his mind and found a reserve of energy and allowed it to spread throughout him.
 He gathered what amount he could, and released his spell just as Arya was passing him.
 It wrapped around her just as the king's had done.
 He held on until Arya's motion was slowed to a stop.
 Eragon strained against the strength of the king, but he was determined to bring Arya back.
-He could not let her be taken by the king.
 She slowly turned and looked at him, her green eyes soft in the afternoon light.

 Then he heard the king laugh.

-"How very heroic of you, useless, but heroic," said the king.
+"How very heroic of you.
+Useless, but heroic," the king said.

 "Now Eragon, answer me this.
-Can you send Arya to her death just as you did the last man?" said the king.
+Can you send Arya to her death just as you did the last man?" the king asked.

 Eragon again fought angrily against his body to stand up.
 As he stood, the king swung his arm across and Eragon was hit with a spell.
 The force sent him down to his knees.

-"Enough fooling around Eragon, bow to me as your king and Arya's life will be spared," said the king.
+"Enough fooling around Eragon, bow to me as your king and Arya's life will be spared," the king said.

 Arya was cut off as Galbatorix struck her across the face, knocking her to the ground.
 She caught herself on her hands and knees, but Eragon could tell she was in pain.